VoltaML/voltaML-fast-stable-diffusion/docs/installation/docker.md

 # Docker

+If you are using Windows, refer to the [Local Installation guide](/installation/local#windows) as it provides a better experience.

 ::: warning
 This setup will require WSL2 on Windows.
 If you installed WSL or Docker before it was released, you will need to switch manually to WSL2.
 :::